 Asthma can be genetic, though not all cases of asthma are inherited.
 Asthma has a range of other causes and risk factors.

 Asthma affects people of all ages and genders.
-According to the Centers for Disease Prevention and Control (CDC), 8.3 percent of people in the United States have asthma.
-However, some people may be more likely to develop asthma than others.
+According to the Centers for Disease Prevention and Control (CDC),

 In this article, we look at whether different types of asthma have genetic links, other causes and risk factors of asthma, and treatments.